Caylor777/AutoShorts/ReadMe.md

 # Auto Shorts
-Convert any script(S) to a TTS video with subtitles
+Convert any script(s) to a TTS video with subtitles

 ## Installation
 Works in python 3.11.5